lando/cli/docs/logs.md

 # lando logs

-Displays logs for your app
+Displays logs for your app.

 You can optionally filter by a particular service, show timestamps or follow the logs a la `tail -f`.